Network Infrastructure

 Collaboration with the SANReN Program

-TENET collaborates systematically with the SANReN Competency Area (SCA), which is charged by the Department of Science and Technology (DST) with the deployment of SANReN.
+TENET collaborates systematically with the NICIS SANReN Group (NSG), which is charged by the Department of Science and Technology (DST) with the deployment of SANReN.
 Under the terms of a Collaboration Agreement, the two organisations work together in growing the reach and capability of the South African NREN.
-In terms of this agreement, the SCA is primarily responsible for deploying infrastructure and for developing advanced services in collaboration with the beneficiary community, while TENET is primarily responsible for the operational management of the network and all the services delivered across it.
+In terms of this agreement, the NSG is primarily responsible for deploying infrastructure and for developing advanced services in collaboration with the beneficiary community, while TENET is primarily responsible for the operational management of the network and all the services delivered across it.